Pest control hub

 Flower heads resemble a bottle brush, and are followed by flat, green to brown seed pods, which contain 9-11 hard-coated black seeds about 7mm long.

 Brush wattle prefers disturbed open land, especially scrubland, riverbanks, gumland, and coastal sites.
 It can persist in low forest for many years but does not tolerate deep shade.

 Why is it a problem?

 Brush wattle is fast growing and maturing, producing many long-lived seeds.
 Seeds are likely to be viable for at least 20 years.
 As it is also a nitrogen-fixing species, brush wattle is very successful in a range of environments.

 Where brush wattle is present, it forms tall stands that over-top low-growing vegetation.
 Fortunately, native forest species will still establish under wattle, however open, low-growing vegetation is more negatively impacted, such as coastal or marginal forest.

-Physical control is possible by either pulling out seedlings or small trees or for larger trees, cutting the trunk into manageable sections to be dug out.
-All roots require removal for an effective kill.
+Physical control is possible by either pulling out seedlings and small trees or for larger trees, cutting the trunk into manageable sections to be dug out.
+All roots require removal for effective erradication.

 - Cut larger trees and stump treat with metsulffuron-methyl 600g/kg (5g/L) or triclopyr 600 EC (50ml/L).